-Jeff Benson enters his fourth season as an assistant coach in the Bates College baseball program in 2013-14, working with the team’s outfielders and hitters.
+Jeff Benson enters his seventh season as an assistant coach in the Bates College baseball program in 2017-18, working with the team’s outfielders and hitters.

 A 1979 graduate of the University of Maine at Farmington, Benson played baseball for the Beavers.
 He served as an assistant coach at St. Joseph’s College of Maine from 1987-90 and worked as an umpire through Maine’s chapter of the Collegiate Baseball Umpires Assigning Organization for 15 years.

-The athletic director at Oxford Hills High School, Benson resides in Auburn with his wife Jody.
+The athletic director at Edward Little High School, Benson resides in Auburn with his wife Jody.